-A moderated email distribution service is available to College of Engineering departments for University business:
+A moderated email distribution service is available to Michigan Engineering departments for University business:

 - Using listserver software, operated by CAEN

 - Several advantages for departments who use CAEN’s departmental service over MCommunity groups:

 - Moderators are notified when a message awaits approval